sfc-gh-dwilczak/tutorials/docs/snowflake/sftp/index.md

 === ":octicons-image-16: Setup"

     ```sql linenums="1"
+    -- We use sysadmin because accountadmin can't be used in the containized notebooks.
+    use role sysadmin;

     -- We will store our files in the stage.
     create stage if not exists files directory = ( enable = true );